-GIHN is a licensed substance abuse treatment provider.
+GIHN provides a variety of Co-Occurring Substance Use Disorder Services.
 Services offered include individual and group therapies, case management, and recovery coach services.
 Referral assistance is given for services not directly provided by GIHN, such as detox or residential treatment.
 Assistance is given to help you connect with the appropriate agency to support you in meeting your treatment needs.

-- We are committed to a consumer-centered approach and the creation of a consumer friendly treatment experience that encompasses the admission procedure, the facility, all staff/client interactions and the course of treatment. - We embrace a "No Wrong Door" treatment philosophy that acknowledges multiple pathways to recovery from a substance use disorder. - We support a Recovery Oriented System of Care perspective that consumers should have a choice regarding their treatment. - We believe that consumers should be fully and accurately informed about treatment options including Medication-Assisted Treatment and should be allowed to make choices free of pressure or stigmatization. - We recognize the value of Medication Assisted Treatment as an evidence-based standard of care that can effectively address opioid and alcohol dependency by combining medication, counseling, case management, and recovery services. - We believe clients involved in medication assisted therapy should have all levels of care available to them without prejudice. - We acknowledge that individuals enter treatment at various stages of change and for various reasons.
+- We are committed to a consumer-centered approach and the creation of a consumer friendly treatment experience that encompasses the admission procedure, the facility, all staff/client interactions and the course of treatment. - We embrace a "No Wrong Door" treatment philosophy that acknowledges multiple pathways to recovery from a substance use disorder. - We support a Recovery Oriented System of Care perspective that consumers should have a choice regarding their treatment. - We believe that consumers should be fully and accurately informed about treatment options including Medication-Assisted Treatment and should be allowed to make choices free of pressure or stigmatization. - We provide comprehensive Medication Assisted Treatment and recognize the value of MAT as an evidence-based standard of care that effectively addresses opioid and alcohol dependency by combining medication, counseling, case management, and recovery services. - We believe clients involved in medication assisted therapy should have all levels of care available to them without prejudice. - We acknowledge that individuals enter treatment at various stages of change and for various reasons.
 A desire for complete sobriety is not mandatory for admission and goals focus on harm reduction moving toward an ultimate goal of abstinence. - We recognize the prevalence of psychiatric co-occurring disorders among individuals with a substance use disorders.
 Consumers assessed as having co-occurring needs will be referred to services that appropriately address both mental health and substance use.
 Medically necessary treatment may include participation in our MAT Suboxone Clinic, as appropriate. - If we do not have the capacity to meet the individual's needs and desired recovery pathway, we will work with that client to do a "warm handoff" to another provider who can provide those services.